Auto mechanic: Secondary education

 In the United States, many programs and schools offer training for those interested in pursuing competencies as automotive mechanics or technicians.
 Areas of training include automobile repair and maintenance, collision repair, painting and restoring, electronics, air-conditioning and heating systems, and truck and diesel mechanics.
 The National Automotive Technicians Education Foundation (NATEF) is responsible for evaluating training programs against standards developed by the automotive industry.
 NATEF accredits programs in four different categories: automotive, collision, trucks (diesel technology) and alternative fuels.
 Diesel mechanics have developed into a trade somewhat distinctive from gasoline-engine mechanics.
 NATEF lists secondary and post secondary schools with accredited programs on their website.

 Skill level and certifications

 It is common for automotive repair companies to assign skill levels to their employed professionals so that each repair can be appropriately matched to a qualified professional.
 Some use an alphabetical ranking system whereby an upper-level is referred to as an "A tech" and a lower-level as a "C tech."
-Diagnosis and driveability concerns tend to be upper-level jobs while maintenance and component replacement are lower-level jobs.
+Diagnosis and drivability concerns tend to be upper-level jobs while maintenance and component replacement are lower-level jobs.
 A professional's skill level is usually determined by years of experience and certifications:

-ASE

-The National Institute for Automotive Service Excellence (ASE) is a non-profit organization that tests and certifies automotive professionals so that the shop owners and service customers can better gauge a professional's level of expertise before contracting the professional's services.
-In addition to passing an ASE certification test, automotive professionals must have two years of on-the-job-training or one year of on-the-job-training and a two-year degree in automotive repair to qualify for certification.
-ASE Master professional status is earned when an individual achieves certification in all required testing areas for that series.
-Certification credentials are only valid for five years.
-Each certification in the series must be kept current in order to maintain ASE Master Professional status.
-While it's not required by law for a mechanic to be certified, some companies only hire or promote employees who have passed ASE tests.